 7. Strong externalities

 Medical companies' images rise and fall with the reputation of their home country.
 Some time ago Korean companies were seen as reputable.
 After one doctor faked his research results on stem stells, the image of the entire country was dragged own.
 Taiwan is associated with cheap Asian solutions, even though it has the best medical care and health insurance in Asia, if not the world, whereas Switzerland and Germany, where you have to wait months for even the most basic of treatments enjoy the best brand image imaginable, despite a stale, unimaginative marketplace that favors incumbents and discourages innovation and competition.
-Everybody adores American health care standards, but no body wants to pay the price for them.
-All these factors affect how your brand is perceived internationally.
+Everybody adores American health care standards, but nobody wants to pay the price for them.
+All of these factors affect how your brand is perceived internationally.

 8. Complex system of consumption